videolan/vlc/doc/clock.md

 ## Introduction

-This document presents the new clock archictecture for **VLC**, starting from VLC 4.0.
+This document presents the new clock architecture for **VLC**, starting from VLC 4.0.

 The clock is the element that manages the synchronisation of all [ES][ES],